DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ---

-# NSF DMP Requirements
+# NSF DMP Requirements, continued

-***Summarized from Award & Administration Guide:***
+***Summarized from the Award & Administration Guide:***

-**4. Dissemination and Sharing of Research Results**
+**Dissemination and Sharing of Research Results**

-a.
+> a.
 Promptly publish with appropriate authorship

-b.
+> b.
 Share data, samples, physical collections, and supporting materials with others, within a reasonable timeframe

-c.
+> c.
 Share software and inventions

-d.
+> d.
 Investigators can keep their legal rights over their intellectual property, but they still have to make their results, data, and collections available to others

-e.
+> e.
 Policies will be implemented via
   - Proposal review
   - Award negotiations and conditions
   - Support/incentives